Table of Contents

 4. Train, track, and hold managers accountable

-Provide leaders and managers with training on the development and mobility processes, expected behaviors, and available resources they can use to support their direct reports.
-Provide them with online access to career paths and lattices showing historical movement and skills overlaps that together can make identifying interesting career options visible to the manager and employee.
-Install performance metrics and make employee development and mobility/promotion goals for each manager in their annual performance management process.
+Provide leaders and managers with training on the development and mobility processes, expected behaviors, and available resources to support their direct reports.
+Provide them with online access to career paths and lattices showing historical movement and skill overlaps that, together, can make identifying interesting career options visible to the manager and employee.
+Install performance metrics and set employee development and mobility/promotion goals for each manager as part of their annual performance management process.
 Consider removing managers who cannot adapt to an upgraded mobility vision and include such perspectives and capabilities in promotion decisions.

-Create a management culture recognizing and rewarding “net talent exporters” who regularly generate candidates for promotional or cross-departmental/functional roles.
+Create a management culture that recognizes and rewards “net talent exporters” who regularly generate candidates for promotional or cross-departmental/functional roles.
 Research by i4cp suggests that only 12% of companies reward managers for being net exporters.

 5. Create skills-based assessments

-Adopt a skills-based approach to talent management where employees submit annual updates to a standard online profile that tracks both their skills and the associated skills into a common talent database.
-Formal, validated assessments for technical/functional skills, leadership potential, etc. offer a powerful window and bias-reducing capability.
+Adopt a skills-based approach to talent management in which employees submit annual updates to a standard online profile that tracks both their skills and the associated skills in a common talent database.
+Formal, validated assessments of technical/functional skills and leadership potential offer a powerful window and a bias-reducing capability.

-Skills data repositories can be used to search for combinations of skills, the presence (or shortage) of currently needed and emerging skills, and support identifying employees with transferrable skills.
-While only 10% of organizations currently have an employee skills database or inventory with employee profiles, the value they bring to the workforce/L&D/strategic HR planning processes cannot be overstated.
+Skills data repositories can be used to search for skill combinations, identify the presence (or shortage) of currently needed and emerging skills, and support the identification of employees with transferable skills.
+While only 10% of organizations currently have an employee skills database or inventory with employee profiles, the value they bring to workforce, L&D, and strategic HR planning processes cannot be overstated.

 6. Leverage technology to support and enable mobility

-By placing the visibility and resources into the hands of employees, the potential to weaken manager’s grip and hoarding of talent becomes substantial.
+By placing visibility and resources, such as talent marketplaces, in employees' hands, the potential to weaken managers’ grip and to curb hoarding of talent becomes substantial.
 Its mere presence and availability imply support for employee movement by top leadership, and such platforms put more power of information and insight into the hands of the employees.

 In addition, employees are 80% more likely to prefer technology over direct, initial conversations with their managers, perhaps out of convenience or a desire not to tell their manager before researching potential options.
 These technologies often leverage AI to facilitate skill matching and make recommendations for learning options, project opportunities, career paths, and other employees who could serve as mentors or insight providers.